andOlga/umineko-catbox-english/README.md

 ## Applying the patch

-The game, and this patch, can be played in two ways:
+The game, and this patch, can be played in a few ways:
 - On PCs, using yuzu or Ryujinx
 - On Macs, using Ryujinx
 - On select Android devices, using yuzu